 It’s definitely true that the Bible teaches that a Christian has a sizable amount of God-granted liberty when it comes to, shall we say, “debatable” matters.
 However, the same Bible also lays down three rules for the use of this liberty.
 Let’s take them one at a time.

 Rule #1: A troubled conscience always cancels out Christian liberty.
 The interesting thing about your conscience is that it can’t tell the difference between a rule that can be supported by scripture and one that can’t.
 Really, your conscience is only as good as the information sent to it by your brain.
-So, the problem is simple: A faulty understanding creates a misfiring conscience.
+Therefore, the problem is simple: A faulty understanding creates a misfiring conscience.

 For example, let’s say that a Christian is raised in a home, city, and culture in which everyone considers the drinking of even one beer a mortal sin.
 As we’ve seen in this series, that rule can’t be supported by scripture.
 Still, though, until that Christian learns this, he or she is left to believe that drinking a beer is a sin.
 And what does that set-up do?
 It allows that Christian’s conscience to send out all kinds of warning bells if that Christian even looks at a beer.
 Yes, they will be misinformed bells, sounded from faulty information, but they will be warning bells nonetheless.

-And so at that point the Christian’s conscience will keep him from being able to evoke Christian liberty to enjoy a beer.
+Consequently, that Christian’s conscience will keep him from being able to evoke Christian liberty to enjoy a beer.
 We can describe this as sinning against one’s conscience.
 1 Corinthians 8:7 talks about this kind of thing in regard to the ancient Christians eating meat that had been offered to idols.
 It says: